-5. I ensure my feed table is straight and true to the blade.
+5. I ensure my saw’s feed table is straight and true to the blade.

 Yeah, right.
-To put it bluntly (hah!), mine isn’t true and it isn’t adjustable, which is a big headache.
-At best, it can cause my slices to get fatter or thinner as I move along.
+To put it bluntly (hah!), my table saw’s feed is NOT true and it isn’t adjustable, which is a big headache.
+At best, it causes my slices to get fatter or thinner as I move along.
 If I’m not careful, it also can put pressure on one side of the slice, and cause it to break.

-I compensate by making my own jigs to line up the glass.
-I true THOSE to the saw, which sorta works.
-I fully intend to use my el-cheapo saw until it dies…but if anything could make me break down and buy a good saw before that, that daggone feed table would do it.
+Instead, I compensate by making my own jigs to line up the glass, and true THOSE to the saw, which mostly works.
+I fully intend to use my el-cheapo saw until it dies…but if anything could make me break down and buy a genuinely good saw before that, it’d be that daggone ditzy feed table.

-6. I don’t mess around with a good blade.
+6. I don’t mess around with my good blades.

 I do sometimes make freehand cuts with the Result blade if I need to quickly cut a thick piece down to size.
 I just don’t expect it to be accurate because I know I’m not going to hold that piece perfectly straight all the way through to the end of the feed.